 A post shared by Jenna Dewan (@jennadewan) on

 If sun protection has not been hammered into you enough, here is another reason to slather on SPF 30 every morning.
-“UV rays are what cause sunburns, and after time that repeated damage to the skin can cause visible damage like brown spots,” says Erin Murphy, medical aesthetician at Restore SD Plastic Surgery.
+“UV rays are what cause sunburns, and after time that repeated damage to the skin can cause visible damage like brown spots,” says Erin Murphy, a medical aesthetician at Restore SD Plastic Surgery.
 The affliction is indiscriminate of who it can affect, but melanin cells in deeper skin tones are more active and produce a pigment that is darker in color, says Murphy.
 When the cells are triggered, the darker pigments become hypervisible on the skin’s surface.

 The second stimulant that kicks pigment-producing cells into high gear is post-inflammatory hyperpigmentation.
 Inflammation following a bout of acne, a cut or even a cosmetic treatment has the potential to leave stubborn dark spots behind.